jeremiah-c-leary/eda-log-file-warning-suppressor/README.rst

   * Uses YAML to define suppression rules
   * Can include justifications for warning suppression

-* Continuous Integration tools
+* Continuous Integration tool support

   * command line tool
   * outputs JUnit XML files

-* Reports
+* Audit Reports

-  * lists which rules suppressed which warnings
+  * which rules suppressed which warnings
-  * lists rules which did not suppress any warnings
+  * rules which did not suppress any warnings
-  * lists warnings which were suppressed by multiple rules
+  * warnings which were suppressed by multiple rules